What is Lyme Disease?

 West: Due to the weather in this region of the country, tick season is year round.
 However, the number of Lyme disease cases were documented as being stable for the decade between 2005 to 2015.

-To start, there are 13 states in America where 95% of reported Lyme disease cases are reported:
+There are 13 states in America where 95% of reported Lyme disease cases are reported:

 - New Hampshire